maximilianh/cellBrowser/README.md

     cd sampleData/sample1/
     ../../src/cbBuild -o ~/cells -p 8888

+The file cellbrowser.conf in sampleData/sample1/ explains all the various settings that are available in this config file.
+E.g. you can change the colors, add acronym tables, add all file names, add more marker gene tables, etc.

 Then point your web browser to http://localhost:8888.
 To stop the web server, press Ctrl-C.
 You will have to re-run cbBuild again with -p8888 to look at it again.